Find Affordable College Courses

 Full Civil Engineering at Colorado School of Mines Report

-University of Colorado Denver/Anschutz Medical Campus ranked #7 on this year’s Best Value Civil Engineering Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the large city of Denver, CU Anschutz is a public college with a fairly large student population.
+University of Colorado Denver/Anschutz Medical Campus landed the #7 spot in the 2023 rankings for the best value bachelor’s degree civil engineering programs.
+Located in the city of Denver, CU Anschutz is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at CU Anschutz are $26,376 a year.
 On average, civil eng graduates from CU Anschutz take out $32,623 in student loans while working on their Bachelor's Degree.